 Cash advances in its simplest terms is withdrawing cash from a credit card; however, it can extend to other types on transactions too, including gambling or buying lotto.

 Cash advances usually attract a higher interest rate on credit cards and it is important to remember that cash advances are charged interest from the day of the transaction.
 Customers with a P&N Bank credit card can see details of transactions considered cash advances in the Credit Card Conditions of Use (Sections 1.1 & 19.6).

 If you do miss the due date and don’t pay your credit card balance in full before the interest-free period ends, two things will happen:

 Another tip that could help you manage your credit card smartly is to consider only making any larger purchases at the start of your interest-free period.
 If you make these towards the end of the cycle, you could be putting yourself under greater pressure to pay your balance on time.

 If for some reason you find yourself unable to pay your credit card balance in full, always make the minimum payment for that month to avoid late fees.
 If you are struggling to meet minimum repayments or have overdue bills you simply can’t pay, contact your creditors and billers as soon as possible to discuss payment options.

 As always, being on top of your budget and spending habits is key.

-To learn more about P&N Bank’s credit card products, visit our credit cards page or talk to one of our friendly team by calling our Contact Centre on 13 25 77.
+To learn more about P&N Bank’s credit card products, visit your nearest branch or talk to one of our friendly team by calling 13 25 77.

 We'd like to use your current location